Vinny0712/Math-quiz-game-/readme.txt

-Run Main.py to start the program
+to start the program,run: python Main.py